About the course

 You will gain experience in TWO different school settings through the course.
 You will be school-based for a minimum of 120 days.

-We always attempt to take into account your personal accommodation postcode and your personal circumstances when allocating training school placements.
+We take into account your personal accommodation postcode when looking at placements.
+Students with declared disabilities will have these taken into account when allocating school placements.

 Across your training you will have experience of working in Key Stage 3 and 4.
-There is usually the opportunity to experience post 16 as well.
+There is usually the opportunity to experience post 16.

 An experienced teacher acts as mentor during the school placement and contributes to your overall assessment as a new teacher.

-At St Mary's University, we have the strongest commitment to student teacher support, regularly visiting student teachers in school over the duration of the course.
+We have the strongest commitment to student teacher support, regularly visiting student teachers in school over the duration of the course to quality assure the placements.

 We see tutors retaining contact with student teachers while they are school-based, away from University as a major factor in our support success.
-The consistent support available for students is, we think, outstanding.
+The consistent support available for students has been recognised by Ofsted in 2011 and again in 2019 as outstanding.

 Home/EU Tuition Fee of £9250 is subject to change based on approved Fee changes.